 - Configuration: 8 bits for the network portion and 24 bits for host addresses

-- Class B IP Addresses:some text
+- Class B IP Addresses: Common in medium-sized enterprise networks.

 - Range: 172.16.0.0 to 172.31.255.255